boltlabs-inc/zeekoe/README.md

 exchange (the nature of this good or service is not fixed by the protocol).
 The customer may also request a *refund* from the merchant, up to the maximum refund made possible by the payments that have occurred on the channel.
 The customer is always the party to initiate a payment (or refund), and is either accepted or rejected by the merchant.
-Thanks to the power of zero -knowledge proofs, the merchant can validate that the customer has the requisite balance in some open channel, without learning the payment or real-world identity of the customer.
+Thanks to the power of zero-knowledge proofs, the merchant can validate that the customer has the requisite balance in some open channel, without learning the payment or real-world identity of the customer.
 After some number of payments and/or refunds, the customer or merchant may *close* the channel, which distributes the current channel